Serenity 6.6.0 Release Notes (2023-03-15)

 }

-This initializes the page, e.g. executes the function wrapped in $ (jQuery)
+This initializes the page, e.g., executes the function wrapped in $ (jQuery) as soon as the module is imported anywhere.

 Although it is fine as long as you use the module only for the relevant page, there are some issues:

-- It is not so testable
+• It is not very testable.

-- It is not possible to use any exports you might have there without executing the page initialization block.
+• It is not possible to use any exports you might have there without executing the page initialization block.

-- If scripts for multiple pages are bundled together, both of their initialization blocks may execute.
+• If scripts for multiple pages are bundled together, both of their initialization blocks may execute.

-- It is not possible to easily pass options to the initialization script
+• It is not possible to easily pass options to the initialization script.

 We now recommend an alternative syntax with a default export: